-Some pet owners are lucky to have dogs or cats that tolerate or even like stepping into their home-away-from-home, but others have a challenge at hand.
-Based on general personality traits it seems easier to help dogs gradually accept crates and learn to treat them as a safe and cozy place, but we all know that cats can be a different story.
+Some pet owners are lucky to have dogs or cats that tolerate or even like stepping into their home-away-from-home, but others have a challenge.
+Based on general personality traits, it seems easier to help dogs gradually accept crates and learn to treat them as safe and cozy places, but we all know that cats can be a different story.

-Before you throw up your hands in defeat imagining a lot of hissing, scratching, and yowling from your one-of-a-kind kitty, take a look at the following tips and give crate training a try.
-Your cat will probably never love the experience, but with time and patience applied to the situation, you can at least remove some of the discomfort.
+Before you throw up your hands in defeat, imagining a lot of hissing, scratching, and yowling from your one-of-a-kind kitty, take a look at the following tips and try crate training.
+Your cat will probably never love the experience, but with time and patience applied to the situation, you can at least remove some of the discomforts.

 *(Have a dog?
 Check out our dog travel crate training tips, too!)

-Always leave the door open and place toys inside the crate to pique feline curiosity.
+Always place toys inside the crate to pique feline curiosity.
 When the cat goes near it or inside it, offer praise and maybe a yummy snack.
-Soon your little skeptics will begin to put two and two together and will look to you for a handout each time they step inside.
+Soon your little skeptics will begin to put two and two together and look to you for a handout each time they step inside.

 Don't expect change to happen overnight.
 It might take weeks to see any progress, but with steady exposure and positive reinforcement, even the most stubborn kitty will show signs of progress.

-Once your cat no longer freaks out at the sight of the crate and begins treating it like just another box to crawl inside of, it'll be time for some practice runs.
-Take a car ride around the block to start, and then try some longer drives so that when moving day arrives, that longer journey won't be such a shock.
+Once your cat no longer freaks out at the sight of the crate and begins treating it like just another box to crawl inside, it'll be time for some practice runs.
+Take a car ride around the block to start, then try some longer drives so that when moving day arrives, that long journey won't be such a shock.

 Talk to your vet if you have any particular concerns about cat travel!